 Artistic couples are not a common phenomenon when artistic activity fuses with private life.
 There has been, however, growing interest in this kind of collaboration since the 1970s and it is not accidental that it coincided with the development of performance and body art.
 The physical action and bodily interaction emphasized links between life and art.
 Two couples that embodied the paradigm of close collaboration were Marina Abramovic and Ulay (Uwe Laysiepen), known as Abramovic/Ulay, and Zofia Kulik and Przemyslaw Kwiek, known as KwieKulik.
 Both couples were active during the same period (KwieKulik 1971-87, Abramovic/Ulay 1976-89) and both engaged in performance and body art.
 Differences in their work can be understood against the social, political and cultural contexts of the time, as well as their particular situations.

-The body as a place of exploration was seen as female domain in the early '70s.
-For male-female artistic couples the decision to be involved in body art challenged the code of masculinity and, as Michael Fried recognized, the "specifically feminizing debasement of virility of 'pure' modernism."(2) This critical approach is even stronger in the case of homosexual couples like Gilbert & George, where the codification of masculinity is shaken, or Eva & Adele, where biblical Adam is supplanted by cross-dresser Adele and traditional masculinity is denied.
+The body as a place of exploration was seen as female domain in the early ’70s.
+For male-female artistic couples the decision to be involved in body art challenged the code of masculinity and, as Michael Fried recognized, the ‘specifically feminizing debasement of virility of “pure” modernism.’
+1 Amelia Jones, ed., ‘Body Art: Performing the Subject’ (Minneapolis: University of Minnesota Press, 1998), p.
+112. This critical approach is even stronger in the case of homosexual couples like Gilbert & George, where the codification of masculinity is shaken, or Eva & Adele, where biblical Adam is supplanted by cross-dresser Adele and traditional masculinity is denied.

-Abramovic/Ulay presented themselves as products of a political system while KwieKulik debunked the objectifying strategy of power when they appeared as objects in their performance ‘The Banana and the Pomegranate [the Hand-Grenade]: Reistk Theater’(8).
+Abramovic/Ulay presented themselves as products of a political system while KwieKulik debunked the objectifying strategy of power when they appeared as objects in their performance ‘The Banana and the Pomegranate [the Hand-Grenade]: Reistk Theater’.
+1 In Polish the same word is used for pomegranate and hand grenade.
+It was impossible to keep this double meaning in the English translation, so the other meaning is given in parentheses.
+Reistic Theater is a derivative from Latin: “res” meaning “thing” in the meaning “theater of things,” a theater where things enact all roles.
 It consisted of 11 static scenes.
 The artists sat on chairs next to each other, their heads covered with pails.
-Different objects were used in each scene, either in the artists' hands or resting on the pails on their heads.
+Different objects were used in each scene, either in the artists’ hands or resting on the pails on their heads.
 A curtain decorated with silver stars and moons hung behind the couple which, combined with the title, suggested comic action that dramatically contrasted with the gloomy scenes.

 The Polish couple criticized state authorities by discrediting national symbols and ridiculing the absurdity of reality.
 In the 1980s the most basic foodstuffs (butter, meat, sugar) were available only with ration cards.
 This situation was addressed in the performance ‘Festival of Intelligentsia’ (Lublin, 1985), in which KwieKulik tied loin chops (a product in short supply) around their waists and heads.
 They laid down on a large box facing each other.
 Their heads were covered by a cage with a cat inside.
 Eventually the cage was shrouded in black fabric with the phrase “Festival of Intelligentsia” printed on it.
 It looked like the funeral of the intelligentsia.
 KwieKulik disclosed the mental impoverishment of the Polish society where higher intellectual purposes were dominated by down-to-earth needs, like obtaining food.